lukasroegner/homebridge-nello/README.md

 # homebridge-nello

 This project is a homebridge plugin for the smart intercom nello.io.
 All your nello.io locks are dynamically added to HomeKit as lock accessories.
+If you want to learn more about the smart intercom nello one, please visit https://www.nello.io.
+There is an excellent blog post about the integration of nello into homebridge that can be found at https://www.nello.io/blog/how-to-connect-your-nello-one-to-homebridge/.

 ## Installation